The Kiss of Morning: Background

 In an interview with Q, Coxon explained that the title of the album stemmed from his changed outlook on life after struggling with alcoholism and becoming sober.

 Track listing

-All words and music by Graham Coxon.
+All tracks are written by Graham Coxon.

 "All I Wanna Do Iz Listen to Yuz" was later released in the UK as a B-side to "Bittersweet Bundle of Misery" in 2004.